Apocalypse of Thomas: Content

 The apocalypse is attributed to merely "Thomas", without clarifying which one.
 Thomas the Apostle is one possibility, as is one of Mani's three closest disciples, who was named Thomas.
 The work is not very long, with only 13 paragraphs in the short version, and 28 paragraphs in the longer version.
-Thomas relates a vision by God describing the end of the world over a period of seven days, and what will happen on each.
+The longer version opens with a preamble describing the signs of the end times, the coming of evil kings, and the arrival of the Antichrist.
+In both the longer and shorter versions, Thomas then relates a vision by God describing the end of the world over a period of seven days, and what will happen on each.
+There is a rain of blood; heaven's gates open; a great earthquake occurs; celestial bodies cease their work; and so on.
 On the eighth day, the elect are delivered up unto God, whereupon they rejoice over the destruction of the sinful mortal realm.

+The depiction of Christ's arrival on Earth echoes Psalm 104 1–6.